VityaSchel/bunsogs/README.md

 Session Open Group Server implementation written in JavaScript using [bun.sh](https://bun.sh)

 Aims to be very fast, flexible and extensible.
 Drop-in replacement for pysogs — works with the same database schema.
+Bunsogs support everything pysogs has, but it's better.

 - [Bun SOGS](#bun-sogs)
   - [Core features and comparison table](#core-features-and-comparison-table)